protontypes/LibreSelery/README.md

 4. Depending on the `openselery.yml` OpenSelery will be triggered.
 The default setting runs OpenSelery with every new version of the destination project.

+5. Protect your master branch in the Github Setting under 'Branches'.
+Activate the 'Restrict who can push to matching branches' option.

 Get into [selery.py](selery.py)